LinuxCNC/linuxcnc/share/features/obsolete_README.md

 	or clone git repo "github.com/FernV/linuxcnc-features.git" into ~/  .

-2. Make sure features.py is executable

-3. Make sure you have python-lxml installed.
+2. Make sure you have python-lxml installed.
 If not, open a terminal and copy the following command :

 	sudo apt-get install python-lxml